garlett/multiseat/README.md

 # multiseat
 multiseat using single graphics card gpu, without nesting like xephr and others.

-it is starting the instances of weston as drm client, each one with its own seat.
+what it does:
+- download and install pacman packages
+- download, patch and compiles tomcl, drm-lease-manger and weston
+- creates configuration for: keyboards, mouses and videos
+- apply kmv config on the seats
+- start weston service for each seat with non-root user

 tested with: two monitors on a nvdia 6200, two mouses and two keyboards.